Little Orphan Annie (1932 film): Plot

 In the evening, Mickey is happily enjoying his new home.
 After Mrs. Stewart tucks him to bed, he notices Annie sitting in a tree outside his bedroom window.
-She apologizes to Mickey for earlier, as Mickey tearfully talks to her about how he doesn’t like his new grandmother.
+She apologizes to Mickey for earlier, as Mickey tearfully talks to her about how he does not like his new grandmother.
 Mickey forgives Annie, and brings her and Sandy inside his home, where he shows Annie his collection of toys inside his room.
 Soon after, Annie and Sandy start to put on a show for Mickey, while he sets score via a music box.
 Sandy performs tricks while Annie does an impression of The Marx Brothers.

 In the dining room, Mrs. Stewart throws a dinner party with some of her friends.
-Mrs. Stewart’s butler walks to the kitchen to find Mrs. Stewart’s roast beef gone, as Sandy was the one who ate it earlier.
-While Annie is doing more impressions to entertain Mickey as Mrs. Stewart, Mickey is escorted to bed, putting Sandy in his closet to hide, until Mrs. Stewart finds Annie in the living room.
-As she kicks Annie and Sandy out, Mickey runs upstairs to his bedroom window, crying to Annie, but before Mrs. Stewart catches him, Mickey falls out the window, badly injuring himself.
+Stewart's butler walks to the kitchen to find Stewart's roast beef gone, as Sandy was the one who ate it earlier.
+While Annie is doing more impressions to entertain Mickey as Stewart, Mickey is escorted to bed, putting Sandy in his closet to hide, until Stewart finds Annie in the living room.
+As she kicks Annie and Sandy out, Mickey runs upstairs to his bedroom window, crying to Annie, but before Stewart catches him, Mickey falls out the window, badly injuring himself.

-The next day, feeling very upset from Mickey’s accident, Annie blames herself for letting Mrs. Stewart adopt Mickey, saying if she didn’t adopt him, he wouldn't have gotten hurt.
-But Mrs. Stewart blames herself, knowing that Mickey and Annie were very close.
+The next day, feeling very upset from Mickey's accident, Annie blames herself for letting Mrs. Stewart adopt Mickey, saying if she did not adopt him, he would not have gotten hurt.
+Stewart blames herself, knowing that Mickey and Annie were very close.
 The two console each other.
 Luckily, Mickey recovers from the accident with the help of a brace given by Dr. Griffith.

 On Christmas Day, Mrs. Stewart throws a Christmas party, where Annie and Sandy attend with all the other orphans.
-As Santa Claus gives out presents to the orphans, Annie walks up to him, Santa asks what Annie would like, and she demands a hug and kiss, ripping Santa’s hat and beard off, revealing that Santa is actually Daddy Warbucks.
-The two happily share an embrace, and everyone starts to enjoy their Christmas dinner.
+As Santa Claus gives out presents to the orphans, Annie walks up to him, Santa asks what Annie would like, and she demands a hug and kiss, ripping Santa's hat and beard off, revealing that Santa is actually Daddy Warbucks.
+The two happily share an embrace, and everyone has Christmas dinner.